elsacodin/oquizz_project/README.md

 # O'Quiz
 This is a quizz application made during my O'Clock training as a PHP-OOP-MVC project.
-Work in process with admin features not achieved yet.
+Work in process: admin features not achieved yet.

 ## Description
-Visitors can view all the quizz with questions (3 levels).
-They must be logged-in to be able to play and check the answers. (dev: and to create new quizz) sitemap
+Visitors can view all the quizzes and read the questions (3 levels) but they must be logged-in to be able to play and check the answers. (dev: +create a new quizz).

+Sitemap
 ```
  /              home
 |_  /signup/    inscription